 My group's research focus: Non-thermal evolution of the intracluster medium, including the effects of magnetic fields and cosmic rays; The effect of feedback from stellar populations and active galactic nuclei, particularly on radio, gamma-ray and x-ray observables; The effects of non-thermal plasma processes in the ICM on galaxy clusters as cosmological probes; Alternative methods of simulating galaxies within clusters.

 Overview: Many problems in modern astrophysics rely on numerical simulations to make significant theoretical progress.
 As the questions we ask become more detailed and difficult, so too must the calculations that we undertake in our attempts to answer them.
 Cosmological structure formation is particularly challenging - in order to be useful for probing the evolution of populations of galaxies, we need to simulate large volumes of the Universe at high spatial and mass resolution and with many different kinds of physics (dark matter dynamics, hydrodynamics, magnetic fields, radiation, cooling, ISM chemistry, star formation and feedback, cosmic rays, and so on).
 Such calculations are incredibly computationally demanding, and push us to use ever-larger computers.
-Modern supercomputers are composed of hundreds of thousands of computing cores, often with specialized accelerator hardware, that typically are connected together using networks with complex topologies.
+Modern supercomputers are composed of hundreds of thousands or millions of computing cores, often with specialized accelerator hardware, that typically are connected together using networks with complex topologies.
 The current generation of astrophysical simulation codes needs to be extensively modified and upgraded to take advantage of these machines, and strategies for dealing with the petabytes of resulting data need to be devised.

 Overview: The ability to make models of systems - physical, biological, financial, social, or otherwise - is a critical skill that is widely used in the sciences, engineering, and in business.
 Similarly, the ability to manipulate and visualize data is critical.
 However, most students learn how to do these things informally, which often means that they have critical gaps in their understanding of model-making and data manipulation.
 As part of MSU's Department of Computational Mathematics, Science and Engineering, we are interested in exploring how students learn to use computers to make models, to work with data, and to think in an algorithmic ways (i.e., "think like a computer").